UbiquityRobotics/demos/fiducial_follow/README.md

     roslaunch magni_demos fiducial_follow.launch

-### Usage for following a sequence of fiducials and/or performing simple movements
+## Following fiducials On The Floor Using Commands

 The follow.py script can act on commands sent to it using ros topic /follower_commands.
 These commands arrive in a general message, FollowerCommand, upon a well known topic of /follower_commands that is monitored by the follower script.

 The script can be issued a list of commands so the robot can follow a trail of fiducials on the floor.
 For optimal floor fiducial following there are some configuration changes suggested where the config files will be present starting from a path of /opt/ros/kinetic/share/raspicam_node for the case of ROS Kinetic.
-Floor fiducials of 140mm size up to almost a 2 meters away have been recognized with success.
+Floor fiducials of 100mm size are a better size for this mode of operation because they end up very close to the camera and we want the robot to drive over the fiducials generally.

+An example launch file that does some of the things needed can be run as follows.

+    roslaunch magni_demos fiducial_floor_follow.launch

-#### Optimal following of fiducials on the floor requires Config Changes
+### The following of fiducials on the floor is intended after Config Changes
+The camera should be mounted in what we will call and release as the 'downward' mounting.
+We hope to support this on an image as soon as late 2019.
+Contact us on the forum if you need this earlier.
+An updated version of the magni.urdf.xacro file and modification of /etc/ubiquity/robot.yaml to specify raspicam position as downward would be required and ideally higher resolution raspicam config and launch files would be best.
+We hope to support all of these things for floor fiducial following in our next raspberry Pi image perhaps as early as end of 2019.

-The camera resolution should be increased to perhaps 1640x1232 so detection of fiducials from over a meter away is possible.
+The camera resolution should be higher such as 1640x1232 so detection of fiducials from over a meter away is possible.
 This allows greater spacing of fiducials on the floor.
 Also it is best to turn off searching.
 * Camera config file must be formed and present, for this case it would be in camera_info/camerav2_1640x1232.yaml  The config file is best formed from a camera calibration done at the resolution, in this case 1640x1232.
 * A raspicam launch file must be present, for this case in launch/camerav2_1640x1232_10fps.launch
 * The launch file should specify argument 'search_for_target' as  'false'
+* The launch file can specify other argument suitable for other drive and rotate commands

-#### A very simple example client that issues and listens to status
+### A very simple example client that issues and listens to status

 As an example we have a very simple example called follower_controller.py in the demos repository.
 Take a look at this to see how to send commands and receive status.
 This is also a nice starting point for your own simple node if you desire.